ssowinski/Irregular-verbs/README.md

 }
 ```

-2. Create a delegate property in the View (CardViewContainer) whose type is that delegation protocol
+2.Create a delegate property in the View (CardViewContainer) whose type is that delegation protocol

 ```sh
 weak var delegat : CardViewContainerDelegate? {